-The 8 planets of our solar system consist of 4 terrestrial planets which are closest to the sun (Mercury, Venus, Earth, and Mars), 2 gas giants (Jupiter and Saturn), and 2 ice giants (Uranus and Neptune).
+The 8 planets of our solar system consist; of 4 terrestrial planets which are closest to the sun (Mercury, Venus, Earth, and Mars), 2 gas giants (Jupiter and Saturn), and 2 ice giants (Uranus and Neptune).
 Most of the primary planets are surrounded by satellites and moons with Jupiter and Saturn containing the most as to their close proximity to asteroids and their strong gravitational pull.
 Earth, our world, is the only planet at a perfect distance from the sun to sustain life.
 Mars is second in line on this and is believed to have at one point been on the same path as Earth in creating a viable living condition for life to develop.
 Plans to colonize Mars in the future have been put into place along with the possibility of terraforming the planet.

 Our 5 dwarf planets are Ceres, Pluto, Eris, Haumea, and Makemake.
-These planets have all the features of our primary planets, but they are very small and only reach the minimal requirements of planet classification.
-These "miniature" planets all reside in the Kuiper belt beyond Neptune with the exception of Ceres which is located in the asteroid belt between Jupiter and Mars and Sedna which lies on the outer edge of the Oort Cloud.
+These planets have all the features of our primary planets, but they are very small and only reach the minimal requirements for planet classification.
+These "miniature" planets all reside in the Kuiper belt beyond Neptune with the exception of Ceres, which is located in the asteroid belt between Jupiter and Mars and Sedna which lies on the outer edge of the Oort Cloud.

 The asteroid belt, as the name implies, is a stretch of asteroids which is located between Jupiter and Mars.
 They range from the size of a speck of dust to several miles long.
 Some meet with several of the classifications of a planetary object with one exception, their irregular shape.
-Ceres is still considered our largest asteroid but because of its spherical shape, it is officially classified as a dwarf planet.
+Ceres is still considered our largest asteroid, but because of its spherical shape, it is officially classified as a dwarf planet.

 The Kuiper belt is a stretch of area beyond Neptune that contains 100's of celestial objects that have yet to be fully identified.
 Dwarf planets Pluto, Eris, Haumea, and Makemake are located within this belt that has been classified so far, but 100's more objects are sitting on a list to be observed as possible dwarf planets at this time.
 Some of our comets are believed to come from this area and are typically short period type comets.